greenplum-db/gpdb-archive/src/backend/utils/gdd/README.md

 if count_vertices_not_deleted() > 0:
     # detected at least one cycle
     # the cycles are only reliable if all the contained vertices
-    # are valid transactions on master
+    # are valid transactions on coordinator
     if all_vertices_are_valid():
         # choose a vertex and cancel it
 ```